sc-idevops/stevset/README.md

 I chose the Z shell for its extensive expansion and bonus features compared to the default bash shell.

 ## Plugin Managers

-### Pathogen
+### Vundle
-This plugin manager automatically loads all of my vim plugins in the .vim/bundle directory.
-All I need to do is add one line to my .vimrc for this functionality.
+An expansion of the original pathogen plugin manager, this will automatically update git repos for plugins based on what's in the vimrc file

 ### Antibody
 This plugin manager downloads zsh plugins directly from git based on a list of gituser/gitproject names in my .zshrc file.
 I chose it over antigen as it is more simple and quick.